morrislab-pc/lab_website/content/tutorials/Using_git.md

   - Many of the files that git needs to function are files that begin with a period which are **invisible files** on the Mac OS (operating system).

+To get started you can either clone someone else's repository from GitHub, or create a repository from scratch on your computer and then upload it to GitHub

+# Cloning a repository from GitHub

-# The GitHub Workflow for Repos that you don't own
+Here is the GitHub Workflow for Repos that you don't own:

-1. Workflow:  fork, clone, edit, commit, push, pull request

   - Start by **forking** (made an individual copy of) the  repo to your github.com account.